|Stressor - Encroachment|

 What objectives are achieved by managing Encroachment?

 The current extent of encroachment -- from transportation infrastructure, homes, businesses, utilities, and industries -- and the degree to which productive agricultural land is in close proximity to waterways are significant.
 Floodplains, river corridors, wetlands, lake shorelands, and buffer areas continue to experience development pressures.
-However, the economic viability of these businesses and the health and safety of our communities depend upon the quality of these resources and the long-term stability of our rivers and health of our lakes.
+However, the economic viability of these businesses and the health and safety of our communities depend upon the quality of these resources and the long-term stability of our rivers and health of our lakes and wetlands.
 Working with communities and landowners to limit encroachment helps to meet several surface water goals and objectives, including:

 Minimize Anthropogenic Nutrient and Organic Pollution